Trying to lure Carolina Panthers to SC, state lawmakers work to provide tax breaks

 The legislation is moving quickly through the Legislature.

-The full Senate Finance Committee will take up the proposal Wednesday.
+Wednesday, the full Senate Finance Committee will take up the proposal.
 Meanwhile, a House Ways and Means subcommittee will debate companion legislation later today, where it’s expected to get a favorable report, moving it to full committee on Wednesday.

 Sign Up and Save